 - Moreover, if you have previously changed the ignition cylinder, tell the locksmith or dealer as it may prevent them from cutting you a new key by code.

 - Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

 Q: Volkswagen (VW) key replacement cost – How much does it cost to replace a Volkswagen key without the original?
 What is the average price?

 The answer below is a short explanation.
 For a more detailed explanation and GREAT TIPS on how to save money, please visit our blog post: Car keys replacement cost

-A: In short, to replace a Volkswagen key usually cost between $150-$550.
-It depends on a few factors:
+A: In a nutshell, to replace a Volkswagen key can cost anywhere between $12 and $480.
+The price you pay depends on several factors:

 - Original ignition or not

 The type of key you had and the year the car was manufactured are maybe the most important factors.(chip, intelligent fob, “push to start”, remote, regular “non-transponder” key).
 The newer the car is, the better security features the key had and therefore you can expect to pay more than $250 for a replacement key.
 Choose your Volkswagen model(from the drop-down menu) and type of key you had for a more accurate price and information.

 In addition, it depends on where you get a key replacement.
 The dealer, automotive locksmith or get it online.
 Click here to get a more detailed explanation.